 Section 2: Recommendation.
-That the Local Planning Agency recommends approval of the five year schedule of capital improvements, set forth in Exhibit "A", attached hereto and made a part hereof.
+That the Local Planning Agency recommends approval of the five year schedule of capital improvements and adoption of housekeeping amendments to the Capital Improvements Element, set forth in Exhibit "A", attached hereto and made a part hereof.